How to Use RUV

 Starting the player

-To start the Rapport Player, simply call Start on the component.
-The Player will then begin receiving audio and animation data from the Rapport Session.
+To start the Rapport Player, call Start on the component.
+You must pass this function a reference to the Rapport Session component so that the player can be linked to the session.
+The player will then begin receiving any incoming Rapport audio and animation data.

 Setting up animation

-In order for the character to actually display the received animation, a Rapport Pose node must be used inside of an animation blueprint which is then assigned to the skeletal mesh that the Rapport Player is attached to.
+In order for the character to actually display the received animation, a Rapport Pose node must be used inside of an animation blueprint which is then assigned to the skeletal mesh that you wish to animate.

 A basic animation blueprint that implements the Rapport Pose node.
 This node will write the Rapport animation data to the output pose